Anna, Illinois

-Anna is the largest community and retail trade center in Union County, Illinois, United States.
-Located in Southern Illinois, its population was 4,442 at the 2010 United States Census, a decline from 5,135 in 2000.
-It is known for being tied to its close neighbor Jonesboro, together known as Anna-Jonesboro.
+Anna is the largest city and retail trade center in Union County, Illinois, United States.
+Located in Southern Illinois, its population was 4,303 at the 2020 United States census, a decline from 5,135 in 2000.
+It is known for being tied to its close neighbor Jonesboro, together known as Anna-Jonesboro, and of which the main public high school for the two towns is named.
 Anna is known for the Choate Mental Health and Development Center, a state facility that opened in 1869.

 History

 Anna was platted on March 3, 1854, after the new Illinois Central Railroad established a station there.
 It was founded by Winstead Davie and named after Anna Davie, his wife.
 It was then incorporated on February 16, 1865.

 The coming of the railroad can be credited for prompting the founding of the City of Anna, although, from the time of the George Rogers Clark expedition into Southern Illinois country, emigrants recognized its agricultural possibilities.

 Centrally located in Anna Precinct of Union County, Anna was established by ordinance following the election of Trustees in 1855, although the plot was recorded in the county records on March 3, 1854.
 The area's elevation and fertile soil have made fruit farming—particularly the growth of grapes for winemaking—one of the area's principal businesses.
 For the purpose of farming, fruit growing, gardening, and dairying, the lands in and around Anna are not surpassed in Southern Illinois.
 The precinct in which Anna lies is situated on the divide between the waters of the Ohio and Mississippi Rivers and is well drained by the Cache, Cypress, and Big Creeks.
 Many cool springs of water aid materially in cattle farming in this area.

 In 1859, brothers Cornwall and Wallace Kirkpatrick started Anna Pottery in Anna.
-Their work became well-known and later, collectors' items; one of their most descriptive pieces was a pig from which wine could be consumed.
+Their work became well-known and later, collector's items; one of their most descriptive pieces was a pig from which wine could be consumed.
 The business ran until 1900, according to an exhibit at the Union County Historical Society Museum in Cobden.

 During the American Civil War, Camp Anna in 1862 was the mustering and training location for some Illinois Infantry regiments, including the 81st, 109th, and 110th.
 There have been various commemorations ever since, including: 2013 and 2022.